 Numerous sports were profiled in the set, but the major American sports included were baseball, basketball, and hockey.

 Hockey, by far, had the most representation of those sports.
 There were six hockey cards included compared to only one basketball and one baseball.
 In addition, while the U.S. was a big part of those Olympic games, they are only represented once among those eight cards as the basketball card features a game between the U.S. and Canada.
+The basketball card features Team USA’s star player, Joe Fortenberry reaching for the ball.
+Here’s a closer look at the few 1936 Olympic cards featuring basketball.
 Boxing and wrestling are also covered.